Why I No Longer Take Certain Standard Process Supplements

 The choice is yours of course; I simply search for the truth.

-Personally, as I have already stated in the beginning of this article, I do still recommend (and take) some of the vegetarian products of Standard Process, but until their animal enriched products are upgraded from the use of FDA inspected conventional meat products to organically raised… I definitely pass!
+Personally, as I have already stated in the beginning of this article, I still do recommend (and take) some of the vegetarian products offered by Standard Process, but until their animal enriched products are upgraded from the use of FDA inspected conventional meat products to organically raised… I definitely pass!

 Related Articles and Sources: